-51 Franklin St, Fifth Floor, Boston, MA 02110-1301, USA
+51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

-Everyone is permitted to copy and distribute verbatim copies

-of this license document, but changing it is not allowed.
+Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-[This is the first released version of the library GPL.
-It is numbered 2 because it goes with version 2 of the ordinary GPL.]
+[This is the first released version of the Lesser GPL.
+It also counts as the successor of the GNU Library Public License, version 2, hence the version number 2.1.]